The Mechanics of Spacetime - A Solid Mechanics Perspective on the Theory of General Relativity: Introduction

 In this paper, we develop a formal analogy between Solid Mechanics and General Relativity by identifying physical space with the mid-hypersurface of a four dimensional hyperplate, called the ``cosmic fabric,'' which has a small thickness along a fourth spatial dimension and exhibits a constitutive stress-strain behavior.
 Matter-energy fields act as inclusions within the fabric causing it to expand longitudinally and consequently to bend.
 The effect, illustrated on \Fref{fig:plate-bending}, is analogous to the result from General Relativity in which matter causes space to bend resulting in gravity.
+Unlike other theoretical paradigms that introduce additional spatial dimensions, such as string theory~\cite{Gross1985}, or Brane world quantum models~\cite{Duff1988}, our formulation is based on conventional Solid Mechanics theories that operate strictly within the three ordinary spatial dimensions.

 We conduct our study in the limit of weak and nearly static gravitational fields, and demonstrate that outside of inclusions, the fabric's action $\SF$, assumes the form of the Einstein-Hilbert action $\SEH$,